 There are so many livestock guardian dog breeds that it can be daunting to pick the right one for your small farm, hobby farm or homestead.
 First, make sure to bone up on the basics of having a livestock guardian dog, ensuring that the choice to have one at all is the right one for your farm.

+The next step is to assess your needs thoroughly.
+Will your dog or dogs guard sheep, goats, poultry, or a combination of animals?
 Do you have children and need a particularly child-friendly breed?
 What kind of terrain do you have: mountainous, open fields, a combination of woods and fields?
 What is your climate like?

 Most livestock guardian dog breeds were bred in specific regions from western Europe to Asia, and selecting a breed that originates from an area with a fairly similar climate can be a consideration.